AxisCommunications/acap3-examples/using-opencv/README.md

 │   ├── imgprovider.h - imgprovider headers
 │   ├── LICENSE
-│   ├── Makefile - The Makefile specifying how the ACAP should be built │   └── package.conf - A file specifying execution-related options for the ACAP ├── build.sh - A convenience script for building the ACAP ├── Dockerfile - Specification of the container used to build the ACAP ├── README.md
+│   ├── Makefile - The Makefile specifying how the ACAP should be built │   └── manifest.json - A file specifying execution-related options for the ACAP ├── build.sh - A convenience script for building the ACAP ├── Dockerfile - Specification of the container used to build the ACAP ├── README.md